Al Shabaab says extends reach into Somalia's Puntland

-MOGADISHU, Feb 25 (Reuters) - An Islamist militia group in Somalia’s semi-autonomous Puntland region has merged with the al Shabaab rebel group, said the insurgents on Saturday, a union which threatens to destabilise the relatively secure area targeted by oil explorers.
+MOGADISHU (Reuters) - An Islamist militia group in Somalia’s semi-autonomous Puntland region has merged with the al Shabaab rebel group, said the insurgents on Saturday, a union which threatens to destabilize the relatively secure area targeted by oil explorers.

 Al Shabaab said it wanted to scrap the licenses of Western oil and gas firms drilling in Puntland.
 The al Qaeda-backed insurgents used social media site twitter to declare all oil and gas exploration and drilling licenses nullified.